Love our Streets West Hobart: A Community Connect Project

 I would also like to add to the previous comments on planting more trees to improve the street scape but please can some thought go into the size of the trees that get planted.
 A walk down Brisbane St with the massive Plane Trees shows the on going damage done to the gutters, footpath and road by these trees.
 They are superb trees in a parkland but not in a narrow street with only a narrow footpath to plant then in.
 The other consideration is the shading these very tall trees give to any resident considering installing solar panels.
 I love trees but the council needs to be more selective with the height and width of the trees they plant.

-kerplonk about 6 years ago
+kerplonk over 6 years ago

 Ramp the pedestrian crossings at the lights on molle and goulburn st. Parents and prams go sideways and wheels chairs just wouldn't even attempt.
 I have called the HCC about this twice but obviously I'll need to do a lot more since reading other people's comments.